JECCE

 https://ojs.aiou.edu.pk/index.php/ecce/article/view/2577

-<p>This systematic review explores the relationship between childhood attachment disruptions and the development of anxiety during adolescence.
-The structured search was conducted for studies from five major databases between 2000 and July 2024, selecting studies that longitudinally examined the association of childhood attachment with later anxiety in adolescence.
-Eleven studies were synthesized to show that insecure, avoidant, and disorganized attachment styles within childhood predict the emergence of adolescent anxiety.
-These results point to the clear association of attachment disruptions in early childhood with anxiety disorders later in life and, therefore, strengthen the efforts of early intervention in supporting the development of a secure attachment to prevent later mental health problems.
-These findings have shown that preventing insecure attachment in early childhood can be one potential strategy for preventing the anxiety disorders later in adolescence.</p>Dr. Nabeela SulaimanRaheela Shahid
+<p>This systematic review explored the relationship between childhood attachment disruptions and the development of anxiety during adolescence.
+A structured search was conducted for studies from five major databases between 2000 and July 2024, selecting studies that longitudinally examined the association of childhood attachment with later anxiety in adolescence.
+Four studies meeting the inclusion criteria were analyzed to show that insecure, avoidant, and disorganized attachment styles within childhood predicted the emergence of adolescent anxiety.
+These results pointed to the clear association of attachment disruptions in early childhood with anxiety disorders later in life and, therefore, strengthened the efforts of early intervention in supporting the development of secure attachment to prevent later mental health problems, specifically anxiety.
+These findings showed that preventing insecure attachment in early childhood could be one potential strategy for preventing anxiety disorders later in adolescence.</p>Dr. Nabeela SulaimanRaheela Shahid

 Copyright (c) 2025 If the paper is accepted for publication, author(s) will have to sign an authors’ declaration form which will transfer the copyright of the article to Journal of Early Childhood Care and Education (JECCE).
 JECCE by AIOU is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 Based on a work at www.aiou.edu.pk.
 Permissions beyond the scope of this license may be sought from the editor of the journral (editor.jecce@aiou.edu.pk).